tigera-solutions/cc-aks-detect-block-network-attacks/modules/module-5-ids-waf.md

 # Module 5 - Configuring IDS protection and Workload-Centric WAF

 Security teams need to run DPI quickly in response to unusual network traffic in clusters so they can identify potential threats.
-Also, it is critical to run DPI on select workloads (not all) to efficiently make use of cluster resources and minimize the impact of false positives.
+Also, it is critical to run DPI on select workloads (not all) to efficiently use cluster resources and minimize the impact of false positives.
 Calico Cloud provides an easy way to perform DPI using Snort community rules.
-You can disable DPI at any time, selectively configure for namespaces and endpoints, and alerts are generated in the Alerts dashboard in Manager UI.
+You can disable DPI at any time, selectively configure for namespaces and endpoints, and alerts are generated in the `Alerts` dashboard in Manager UI.

-For this workshop we will enable the IDS for the vote service and observe the alerts being created when trying to expoit some vulnerabilities.
+For this workshop, we will enable the IDS for the vote service and observe the alerts being created when trying to exploit some vulnerabilities.

 1. First enable the Intrusion Detection